-consider innocent human life.
-If government cannot ban the intentional destruction of human life, why-it might be asked-is government allowed to forbid the intentional creation of human life?
+human life, why -- it might be asked -- is government allowed to forbid the intentional creation of human life?

 Notwithstanding these points, I will argue here that under existing law, there is no constitutional right to clone for reproductive purposes, and indeed that the argument for such a right is quite weak under the law as it now stands.
 I will also argue that there is no constitutional right to clone for therapeutic purposes, though the analysis must be quite different from that in the reproductive context.
 In the process of engaging the legal issues, I will offer a few more general remarks as well.
 Some of those remarks involve the appropriate judicial posture in cases involving "substantive due process."
 I will suggest that it is desirable for courts to be extremely cautious in extending the reach of cases that do not involve an element involving inequality or some other kind of failure from the democratic point of view.
 Judicial caution is justified in light of the complexity of the underlying scientific issues and the existence of a reasonable debate over the questions of policy and value.
-These are institutional points about the sense of a general posture of judicial deference in a situation of this sort.
+These are institutional points about the value of a general posture of judicial deference in a situation of this sort.

 But some of my remarks bear on the general question whether government should, in principle, ban reproductive and therapeutic cloning.
 I do not mean to resolve those questions here, but I will suggest that many of the most commonly offered arguments are extremely weak, resting as they do on a mixture of ignorance and confusion.
 With respect to nonreproductive cloning, the argument for a presumptive constitutional right is strained under the precedents; but ironically, the government's justifications for intruding on freedom of choice are very weak indeed.
-Here, as elsewhere, we should distinguish sharply between the legal question and the political question.
-The suggestion that there is no constitutional right to clone does not say whether a reasonable legislature would ban the practice of cloning; and in the context of therapeutic cloning, we shall see many reasons for doubt.
+Here as elsewhere, we should distinguish sharply between the legal question and the political question.
+The suggestion that there is no constitutional right to clone does not say whether a reasonable legislature would ban the practice of cloning; and here we shall see many reasons for doubt.
 At the very least, we should distinguish between the strongest justifications, now involving the doubtful safety of the procedure, and the weaker justifications, based on mistakes of fact or simple distaste.